Abstract Deadline: January 11th, 2017

 How can I get involved in doing research at FAU?

 There are many ways to become involved with undergraduate research.
 While the OURI website lists opportunities for research and inquiry, another great way to discover these opportunities is to speak with your professors and try to collaborate on a scholarly project with them.

 Where can I get funding for research?

 There are many opportunities for internal funding through stipends and research grants.
 To remain informed on the most recent funding opportunities, subscribe to the OURI listserv by emailing firstname.lastname@example.org, subject line “Subscribe.”
 You will be emailed bi-weekly with all of the upcoming funding opportunities!

 How can I find out more about the research that faculty are doing, especially faculty who might be willing to mentor me?

 The OURI website is a great place to look for research and inquiry opportunities.
-Another good option is to research all of the faculty currently doing research on the FAU website, and seek out a professor and see if they have any research ideas that they would be willing to collaborate on.
+Another good option is to research all of the faculty currently doing research on the FAU website, and seek out a professor to see if they have any research ideas that they would be willing to collaborate on.

 What is the role of the OURI?

 The mission of OURI is to support and strengthen the culture of undergraduate research and inquiry at Florida Atlantic University.
 We believe that undergraduate research and inquiry gives students the opportunity to work closely with faculty on projects that they are passionate about.
-It also gives students the opportunity to grow, learn and discover their interests.
+It also gives students the opportunity to grow, learn, and discover their interests.